Why Don't Altcoins Threaten Bitcoin?

 Why Won’t a Superior Altcoin Overtake Bitcoin?

-Bitcoin maintains several advantages over other cryptocurrencies.
-As the first mover, Bitcoin has the largest network, the most legitimacy in the eyes of retail and institutional investors, and is built on top of the most secure database in history.
 Bitcoin’s network effects should not be underestimated.
 The network effects of money are extremely powerful, more so than those of social media.
 If you choose the wrong social media, you may find yourself bored.
 If you hold the wrong money, you may find yourself starving.
 Conversely, choosing the right money early on can yield extraordinary returns.
 However, what gives bitcoiners ultimate confidence that an altcoin will not supplant Bitcoin is its fair, immutable monetary policy.
 This is a trait which cannot be improved upon by any technology.

 Bitcoin is primarily an innovation on money.
-It is secondarily an innovation on payment methods, but not a particularly groundbreaking one.
+It is secondarily an innovation in payment methods, but not a particularly groundbreaking one.
 The difference here lies in the fact that money and payment methods rely on different traits.
 An ideal payment method should be fast, cheap, and universally accepted.
 An ideal money must be a store value across time and space, and Bitcoin promises to do this better than any other asset, including other cryptocurrencies.
-Its ability to store long-term value is due Bitcoin’s strictly defined monetary policy.
+Its ability to store long-term value is due to Bitcoin’s strictly defined monetary policy.
 There will never be more than 21 million bitcoins.
 From an economic perspective, it is difficult to imagine a more tempting investment or a more sustainable monetary policy.

 Bitcoin’s monetary policy is enforced by the tens of thousands of nodes across the world, each verifying every transaction on the Bitcoin network.
 Unlike a central bank’s monetary policy, Bitcoin’s monetary policy cannot be changed by a vote at a committee meeting.
 To successfully change Bitcoin’s monetary policy, all nodes on the network must be convinced to change their rules.
 This is simply infeasible.